Home

 The Purkis family (who owned the cart and transported the body) still live on the New Forest.

-World War 1 (WW1) and World War 2 (WW2) memorial sites:
+World War 1 (WW1) and World War 2 (WW2) memorial sites

 Other New Forest memorial sites include areas where the First World War and Second World War had a great impact on the New Forest.
+There were very many overseas casualties of WW1 and WW2 for you to discover on your visit.

 • 93 New Zealand soldiers